V Cotton Satin Band Napkin

 Mercerisation is a finishing treatment for cotton which improves the strength and quality of the fabric, ensuring that this is a napkin range engineered to last.
 With a sheen like finish and reduced fabric shrinkage over time, the napkin set is also hemmed across two selvedge’s to prevent the risk of fraying, even after repeated wash cycles.

 These napkins measure 56cm x 56 cm and come in a square shape.
-They are sold in packs of 50 and are sure to add a refined, classic look to any table setting or dining room.
+They are sure to add a refined, classic look to any table setting or dining room.

 Square - 56 x 56cm